 - Choose from one of the following options:

 |Remove||This option appears if the selected action is also shown somewhere else on the navigation bar or action bar.
 Choosing this option deletes the action from the selected location so that it no longer appears.
 The action or action group will remain in the other locations.|

 |Hide||This option appears if the action or action group is not located anywhere else on the navigation bar or action bar.
 Like Remove, choosing this option will make the action or action group disappear from the navigation bar or action bar.
 However, in personalizing mode, the action or action group will still be shown in the current position, except that it appears dimmed.|

 |Show||This option appears if the action or action group has been previously hidden (dimmed).
 Choosing this option will make the action or action group appear on the navigation bar or action bar.|

 To move actions and action groups

-Where you can drop actions or actions groups is indicated by a horizontal line between to actions or border around an action group.
+Where you can drop actions or actions groups is indicated by a horizontal line between two actions or a border around an action group.
+The following limitations exist: